-- Cost Any bags can be used for picking up waste, but many choose to purchase rolled bags for \$0.04-\$0.50 per bag.
-Also a one-time cost for a shovel or scoop may be desired. - Maintenance Scooping waste requires the pet owner to pick up the pet waste and place it in the trash on a regular basis.
+Cost - Any bags can be used for picking up waste, but many choose to purchase rolled bags for \$0.04-\$0.50 per bag.
+Also a one-time cost for a shovel may be desired.

+Maintenance - Scooping waste requires the pet owner to scoop the pet waste and place it in the trash.